open-sauced/app/README.md

 - [Atomic Design by Brad Frost](https://bradfrost.com/blog/post/atomic-web-design/)
 - [Atomic Design - How To Make Web and UI Design Easier](https://www.youtube.com/watch?v=W3A33dmp17E)

+## Storybook

+The Stoybook for this project can be found at [design-insights.opensauced.pizza](https://design-insight.opensauced.pizza/?path=/story/atoms--card-atom).

 ## 🖥️ Local development

 To install the application: